ningyu1991/GANFingerprints/README.md

     - `training_data_dir`: The prepared training dataset directory that can be efficiently called by the code.
     - `out_model_dir`: The output directory containing trained models, training configureation, training log, and training snapshots.
     - `training_seed`: The random seed that differentiates training instances.
-  - Pre-trained models.
+  - **Pre-trained models**.
 Download our pre-trained models [here](https://drive.google.com/drive/folders/1E4Bm8xshBTDPBU3Nh8x6ASFduLZZmtVI?usp=sharing) and put them at `./ProGAN/models/`.
 The models named with `_seed_v%d` are only different in random seeds from each other.
-  - Generation.
+  - **Generation**.
 With pre-trained model, generate images by running, e.g.,
     ```
     cd ProGAN/
     python3 run.py \